Spanish–Ottoman Wars: Spanish counter-offensive (1529–1541)

-The second important development in 1533 was that the Ottoman fleet under the command of Kemankeş Ahmed Paşa, who wanted to retake Koroni, was ineffective against the Genoese fleet, and the Ottoman capital turned to Hayreddin Barbarossa and the Turkish leaders for a stronger fleet in the Mediterranean.
+In a second important development in 1533, the Ottoman fleet under the command of Kemankeş Ahmed Paşa, who wanted to retake Koroni, was ineffective against the Genoese fleet; the Ottoman capital turned to Hayreddin Barbarossa and the Turkish leaders for a stronger fleet in the Mediterranean.
 Barbarossa, who was called to Istanbul in 1532, was appointed Kapudan Pasha in 1533.
-Hayreddin Barbarossa Pasha, who set sail for the Mediterranean with the strong fleet he had prepared in the winter of 1533–1534, devastated the coasts of the Kingdom of Naples and then conquered Tunis on August 16, 1534.
+Barbarossa, who set sail for the Mediterranean with the strong fleet that he had prepared during the winter of 1533–1534, devastated the coasts of the Kingdom of Naples and then conquered Tunis on 16 August 1534.

-This strategic move by the Ottomans caused the attention of the Holy Roman Emperor Charles V to turn completely to the Mediterranean.
-In 1535, Charles V personally led an expedition and took back Tunis in June with the help of a Christian coalition between Spain, HRE, Italian States and Portugal (which was already in its own Ottoman Wars since 1517 on the Indian Ocean and Horn of Africa).
-In response, Hayreddin Barbarossa Pasha, who managed to smuggle his fleet to Annabe, sailed to the Western Mediterranean and invaded Minorca, one of the Balearic Islands of the Spanish Empire.
-In September, the Spanish attack on Tlemcen was also repelled by the Ottomans.
+This strategic move by the Ottomans caused the attention of the Holy Roman Emperor Charles V to turn fully toward the Mediterranean.
+In 1535, Charles V personally led an expedition and regained Tunis in June; this was accomplished with the help of a Christian coalition among Spain, the HRE, the Italian states, and Portugal (which was already in its own Ottoman wars since 1517 in the Indian Ocean and the Horn of Africa).
+In response, Hayreddin Barbarossa, who managed to smuggle his fleet to Annaba, sailed to the Western Mediterranean and invaded Minorca, one of the Balearic Islands of the Spanish Empire.
+In September, a Spanish attack on Tlemcen was also repelled by the Ottomans.